storeon/storeon/README.md

 store.on('@init', () => ({ users:  { } }))
 ```

-Event listener accepts the current state as a first argument
+An event listener accepts the current state as the first argument
-and optional event object as a second.
+and optional event object as the second.

-So event listeners can be a reducer as well.
+So event listeners can be reducers as well.
 As in Redux’s reducers,
-you should change immutable.
+your should change immutable.

 ```js
 store.on('users/save', ({ users }, user) => {